cybercongress/cybercongress/blog/drafts/dragons_with_cyb/dragons.md

 P.P.S.
 For comfortable using click `heart` to pin game to side menu.

 P.P.S.
 For advanced users only!
-You can change IPFS and ETH nodes to yours local nodes just by changing addresses.
+You can change IPFS and ETH nodes to yours local nodes just by changing addresses and ports.
 Don't forget about `UPDATE` button.